sindile/openforestrytemplate/README.md

 Tables I think need to be included (and you will find a markdown file):
 Tables
 -----------------
-*assets - physical assets like gates, fences, culverts
+* assets - physical assets like gates, fences, culverts
-*roads - roads with the type of road
+* roads - roads with the type of road
-*stands - stands that will be managed
+* stands - stands that will be managed
-*property - polygon describing the outline of the property that contains the stands
+* property - polygon describing the outline of the property that contains the stands
+* signs - no trespassing, etc - Not sure if this should fall under assets.